Fraternidad-Muprespa inaugurates in A Coruña the exhibition “Could the Titanic tragedy be avoided?”

 The visitor can see in the Log room of the Provincial Directorate, where the exhibition is displayed, an interactive simulation with the different alternative maneuvers that, to avoid the collision, the Titanic could have carried out that night, as well as the consequences of each of them.

-You can also see objects and explanatory panels in Spanish and English with information available through QR codes on various key aspects of occupational risk prevention in relation to this incident, for example, how to combat risks at source, the coordination of activities or the human factor.
+Likewise, you can see objects and explanatory panels in Spanish and English with information available through QR codes on various key aspects of occupational risk prevention in relation to this incident, for example, how to combat risks at source, the coordination of activities or the human factor.